eventide-project/entity-store/README.md

 # entity_store

-Store of entities that are projected from streams.
+Project and cache entities from event streams, with optional on-disk snapshotting

 ## Documentation